bparanj/crystal/programming/rails/coding-standards.md

 ## Coding Standards

 Identify the coding standards that apply to Rails.
-In the form of a table, compare their coverage against two other commonly used standards.
+In the form of a table, compare their coverage against two other  used standards.

 - How are the files named?
 - How are items ordered in the source file?